Skip to main content

 Strategic Communication

-At Maryland, Liu co-founded the University of Maryland Pandemic Readiness Initiative.
-She also is heavily involved in the ADVANCE Program, which is a campus-wide initiative to recruit, develop, retain, and promote women and under-represented minority faculty.
-She has served as both an ADVANCE Professor and a peer network facilitator.
+Liu co-founded the University of Maryland Pandemic Readiness Initiative.
+She also actively supports the ADVANCE Program, which is a campus-wide enterprise to recruit, develop, retain, and promote women and under-represented minority faculty.
+She has served as an ADVANCE Professor, a peer network facilitator, and currently serves on the inaugural ADVANCE Internal Advisory Board.

 Liu Graduate Advising Philosophy